2014 Minnesota Vikings Road Schedule

-Vikings will travel to Green Bay this season to take on the Packers in what is annually an exciting affair.
+season is when the Vikings travel to Green Bay to take on the Packers in what is annually an exciting affair.
 The Packers

 have one of the best quarterbacks in the NFL in Aaron Rodgers, and it's never easy to slow down the former Cal Bear when he

 Minnesota Vikings Team Info